Democracy and Growth in the 21st Century: Introduction

-Our finding is robust to various alternative specification and measurement choices.
-Controlling for latitude, temperature, precipitation, population density, median age, diabetes prevalence, and continent dummies does not change the results.
-Controls for baseline total or per-capita GDP also have little effect on the estimates.
+Our finding is robust to various alternative specifications and measurement choices.
+Controlling for baseline total or per capita GDP has little effect on the estimates.
+Controlling for latitude, temperature, precipitation, population density, median age, continent dummies, and diabetes prevalence does not change the results.
 The results change little with alternative indices for democracy or alternative weighting of countries.
 Moreover, the adverse effect of democracy is robust to excluding outlier nations from the sample.
-The result is not driven by the US and China alone, nor is it driven by G7 nations.
-The weakness of democracy is, therefore, a global phenomenon in the 21st century.

-We explore many potential mechanisms that underlie democracy's perverse effect.
-What turned out to be important are investments and trade.
-2SLS estimates suggest that democracy slows value-added growth in manufacturing and services by decreasing investments (but not TFP or the labor force).
-Democracy also depresses imports and exports.
-These results suggest that since the turn of the 21st century, democracy might have stopped improving key building blocks for growth.
-In contrast, other channels such as taxes, school enrollment, child mortality, domestic conflict, R\&D, and the number of new businesses appear to be less important for explaining democracy’s adverse effect.\footnote{We also provide evidence that a major channel for democracy's adverse effect in 2020 appears to be weaker and narrower containment policies at the beginning of the pandemic, rather than the speed of policy implementation.}
+The results are not driven by the US and China alone, nor do the G7 nations drive them.
+The negative effect of democracy persists across different time periods before, during, and after the Great Recession.\footnote{We also analyze a complementary question of the effect of \textit{becoming} more democratic (in contrast to the effect of \textit{being} more democratic at the baseline).
+Consistent with the above main results, we find that positive changes in democracy level are negatively associated with GDP growth in 2001-2019 and night-time light intensity growth in 2001-2013.
+However, we cannot conclude a causal relationship due to lack of power.}